 Michael F. Motala is a candidate for the Law Society of Ontario (LSO) lawyer licensing process, is a member of the Overseas Press Club of America (OPC), and has practiced freelance business journalism.
-His writings has appeared in the Globe & Mail, National Post, National Magazine, the Banking and Finance Law Review, the Canadian Tax Journal, and elsewhere.
+His writings have appeared in the Globe & Mail, National Post, National Magazine, the Banking and Finance Law Review, the Canadian Tax Journal, and elsewhere.
 Michael’s research and writing on the sharing economy has twice been the recipient of the J.S.D.
 Tory Research and Writing Award at Osgoode Hall Law School (2015 & 2016), and it was recently awarded the Canadian Tax Foundation’s Fasken Martineau DuMoulin Award for best scholarship in international taxation (2016).

 Michael is currently: a Doctor of Philosophy (Ph.D.) student in international relations at the University of Toronto, where he is also a holder of the Joseph-Armand Bombardier Doctoral Fellowship, the most prestigious doctoral award funded the Social Science and Humanities Research Council of Canada; a Frédéric Bastiat Fellow at the Mercatus Center, George Mason University; and an Ethics of Artificial Intelligence Graduate Research Fellow at the Center of Ethics, University of Toronto, Trinity College.